 - Make arguments and statements in court that support what you want

-If your lawyer is not meeting your expectations, discuss your concerns with him or her.
-If your concerns are not resolved, consider asking your lawyer to withdraw so the court can appoint you a new lawyer.
+If your attorney is not meeting your expectations, discuss your concerns with him or her.
+If your concerns are not resolved, contact the Office of Public Defense by phone at (360) 586-3164 or by email at email@example.com; or the Washington State Bar Association.

 Adapted for Washington State use from the American Humane Association's, Fatherhood Toolkit